ZhaoUjun/rx-mini-game/readme.md

 This project was about [weixin mini-game](https://developers.weixin.qq.com/minigame/dev/index.html) with [rxjs](https://rxjs-dev.firebaseapp.com/);

-##Purpose
+## Purpose

 This project was inspired by [taming-snakes](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html)
 It was interesting and I thought the games I played in my childhood caught be migrated in mini-game also.Now this Tetris is done and more games will be finished next.

-##Install
+## Install

-First you need download the [mini-game dec-tool](https://developers.weixin.qq.com/minigame/dev/devtools/download.html) to preview.
+First you need download the [mini-game devtool](https://developers.weixin.qq.com/minigame/dev/devtools/download.html) to preview.

 clone this project and run